 Which is why this recipe calls for 2 cups of Keto Cooking School Cinnamon Granola.
 Using low carb granola ensures that you get perfect keto bars every time.

-I did, however, make a notation in the recipe for a substitution in the event that you are not in the United States and you can’t get your hands on her delicious granola.
+I did, however, make a notation in the recipe for a substitution in the event that you can’t get your hands on her delicious granola.

 How To Make Keto Granola Bars